dc138/CommandRegex/README.md

 ]
 ```

-may be used to alias the `server` command to a similar, `go` commands, that captures the first argument, and then uses it to send the player to that server.
+may be used to alias the `server` command to a similar, `go` command, that captures the first argument, and then uses it to send the player to that server.

 Note that this plugin does **not** handle command permissions: it only changes player-sent commands in-place.
 This plugin effectively works as an advanced aliaser, leaving commands permissions to the downstream receivers: the proxy in the case of proxy commands, or the server otherwise.